shapeoko/Docs/content/wiring_3.md

 ![keep threading](wiring/28-so_wiring-027.jpg)

-At the opposite side of what you started, thread the wires through the carriage plate's top slot.
+At the opposite side of where you started, thread the wires through the carriage plate's top slot.
 Like this:

 ![keep threading](wiring/29-so_wiring-028.jpg)

-Now pull the wires so they are fairly taught on the other side.
+Now pull the wires so they are fairly taut on the other side.
 Be careful not to pull too hard!

 ![keep threading](wiring/31-so_wiring-030.jpg)
 ![keep threading](wiring/30-so_wiring-029.jpg)